 "It's just that we're not innovating at the same speed as everyone else."

-That said, Ryan and the trio of ag experts who took part in the panel relayed there is ample opportunity for industry-led innovation today and tomorrow.
+That said, Ryan and the trio of ag experts who took part in the panel noted there is a big opportunity for industry-led innovation today and tomorrow.

-Substantial private capital investments have been made in recent years to update existing and establish new agricultural products that aid with a wide range of key challenges and needs around the food supply chain, sustainable development, and natural resource protection.
+Large private capital investments have been made in recent years to upgrade existing and build new agricultural products that address key challenges and needs around the food supply chain, sustainable development, and natural resource protection.

 Yet McKinsey reports that, despite "recent increases in on-farm profitability and strong investments over the last decade, there is a high openness to innovation, yet adoption is slow."

 It's not that farmers aren't willing to embrace innovation today.
-(Many most certainly are.)
+Many are.

-As the summit panel agreed, it's simply a matter of agtech companies earning their trust.
-They must prove their new and/or enhanced offerings will have a sizable, positive impact on farmer's day-to-day operations and contribute to greater cost-efficiency, productivity, and profitability.
+As the summit panel agreed, it's just a matter of agtech companies earning their trust.
+They must prove their new and/or enhanced offerings will have a positive impact on farmers' day-to-day operations and lead to greater cost-efficiency, productivity, and profitability.

 "We still have a long way to go in terms of leveling adoption rates with the rate of groundbreaking agricultural innovations entering the market," Foundation for Food & Agriculture Research Fellow Enrique Pena Martinez recently wrote.
 "However, we can begin meaningful conversations with our farmers to genuinely comprehend their needs and values."

-The opportunity to address farmers' needs, thereby, lies with corporate leaders, like those who took the stage in Chicago at the latest edition of the DIAL-run event who — as Ryan indicated — have embraced three distinct types of agrifood-centric innovation:
+The opportunity to address farmers' needs lies with corporate leaders, like those who took the stage in Chicago at the latest edition of the DIAL-run event who, as Ryan noted, have embraced three specific types of agrifood-centric innovation:

 Here's what these execs had to say at the Future of Agrifood summit about the success they've seen with their distinct innovation models — and an example of a new agtech startup co-created by High Alpha Innovation and DIAL that shows the upside of collaborative venture creation.